NeuBase Therapeutics, Inc., is accelerating the genetic revolution developing a new class of designer synthetic medicines.

 Dr. Stephan is an industry veteran who is considered one of the fathers of the field of precision medicine, having trained with the leadership of the Human Genome Project at the NIH and then going on to lead discovery research at the Translational Genomics Research Institute and serve as professor and chairman of the Department of Human Genetics at the University of Pittsburgh.
 Stephan has identified the molecular basis of dozens of genetic diseases and published extensively in journals such as Science, the New England Journal of Medicine, Nature Genetics, PNAS and Cell.
 In parallel, Dr. Stephan has founded or co-founded 14 biotechnology companies and has advised an additional 12 companies.
-These companies are backed by the top-tier investors such as Sequoia Capital, KPCB, Thiel Capital, and Khosla Ventures as well as corporate partners such as Life Technologies, Pfizer, and Mayo Clinic.
-Dr. Stephan received his Ph.D. from the University of Pittsburgh and his BS from Carnegie Mellon University.
+These companies are backed by top-tier investors such as Sequoia Capital, KPCB, Thiel Capital, and Khosla Ventures as well as corporate partners such as Life Technologies, Pfizer, and Mayo Clinic.
+Dr. Stephan received his Ph.D. from the University of Pittsburgh and his B.S. from Carnegie Mellon University.

-Dr. Friedlander is a renowned neurologist.
-Prior to NeuBase, he became the fourth Chairman of the Department of Neurological Surgeons at the University of Pittsburgh School of Medicine and the University of Pittsburgh Medical Center.
+Dr. Friedlander is a renowned neurosurgeon.
+Prior to NeuBase, he became the fourth chairman of the Department of Neurological Surgeons at the University of Pittsburgh School of Medicine and the University of Pittsburgh Medical Center.
 Prior to joining the department, Dr. Friedlander was professor of neurosurgery at Harvard Medical School and vice-chairman of neurosurgery and associate director of cerebrovascular surgery at Brigham and Women’s Hospital in Boston.
-Presently, Dr. Friedlander is the Walter E. Dandy Professor of Neurosurgery, Neurology and Neurobiology, and Co-Director of the UPMC Neurological Institute.
-His work has been published in many top tier journals including Nature, Science, Nature Medicine, Nature Neuroscience and PNAS, and he has been recognized through many academic awards.
+In addition to serving as the CMO of NeuBase, Dr. Friedlander is the Walter E. Dandy Professor of Neurosurgery, Neurology and Neurobiology, and co-director of the UPMC Neurological Institute.
+His work has been published in many top tier journals, including Nature, Science, Nature Medicine, Nature Neuroscience, PNAS, JAMA and the New England Journal of Medicine.
+He was first to demonstrate a functional role of caspases in a neurological disease and first to delay mortality in both ALS and Huntington’s disease mice.
+He has been recognized through many academic awards.
 In 2006, he was elected as a member of the prestigious American Society for Clinical Investigation.
 Dr. Friedlander is one of only three neurosurgeons elected as a member of the American Association of Physicians, and in 2018, he was elected to the National Academy of Medicine.

 Mr. Backenroth has extensive executive experience in financing and building biotechnology companies and most recently comes from Ohr Pharmaceutical.
 While at Ohr, he was instrumental in the company’s growth from startup to a market capitalization of several hundred million and in moving a product from preclinical into late stage clinical development.
 He previously worked as an investment banker with The Benchmark Company LLC, an investment banking firm specializing in micro-cap biotechnology transactions.
 While at Benchmark, Sam helped numerous small biotechnology companies raise equity growth capital through a variety of structures.
 Mr. Backenroth also acted as an advisor to multiple public and private biotechnology and pharmaceutical companies in assisting with business development activities, joint ventures, licensing, strategic partnerships, and mergers & acquisitions.
-He graduated with honors from Touro College with a BS in finance.
+He graduated with honors from Touro College with a B.S. in finance.

 Board of Directors

-Dr. Goldstein brings to the NeuBase board of directors more than two decades of experience in the biopharmaceutical industry as a venture capital investor, an executive and a member of the boards of directors of a number of successful companies including ADMA Biologics (ADMA), Cempra Pharmaceuticals (CEMP), Durata Therapeutics, Esperion Therapeutics (ESPR), and Loxo Oncology (LOXO).
-The companies where Dr. Goldstein has played a leadership role have resulted in the approval of 2 drugs: Eraxis (anidulafungin) and Dalvance (dalbavancin.
-Dr. Goldstein was the chief financial officer of Schrödinger, LLC from 2017 to 2018.
-Dr. Goldstein served as a Managing Partner at Aisling Capital, a healthcare dedicated private investment firm, from 2014 to October 2017, Partner from 2008 to 2014 and a Principal at Aisling Capital from 2006 to 2008.
-Dr. Goldstein served as the chief financial officer of Loxo Oncology, Inc. between July 2014 and January 2015, and was its acting chief financial officer from January 2015 to May 2015.
-From 2000 to 2005, Dr. Goldstein served as chief financial officer of Vicuron Pharmaceuticals, Inc., which was acquired by Pfizer, Inc. in September 2005, and helped lead the M&A process.
-Prior to joining Vicuron, Dr. Goldstein was director of venture analysis at HealthCare Ventures.
-Dr. Goldstein serves as a director and chairman of the compensation committee of ADMA Biologics, Inc. (Nasdaq: ADMA).
-He serves as a director and member of the audit committee of Esperion Therapeutics (ESPR)..
-Dr. Goldstein received a B.S. from Stanford University, an MBA from Columbia Business School and an M.D. from Yale School of Medicine.
+Dr. Goldstein has served as a member of our board of directors since July 2019.
+Dr. Goldstein is currently a private investor.
+Dr. Goldstein previously was the Chief Financial Officer at Schrödinger, LLC from the fourth quarter of 2017 to the second quarter of 2018.
+Dr. Goldstein served as a Managing Partner at Aisling Capital, a private investment firm, from 2014 to October 2017, Partner from 2008 to 2014 and a principal at Aisling Capital from 2006 to 2008.
+Dr. Goldstein served as the Chief Financial Officer of Loxo Oncology, Inc. between July 2014 and January 2015, and was its acting Chief Financial Officer from January 2015 to May 2015.
+From 2000 to 2005, Dr. Goldstein served as Chief Financial Officer of Vicuron Pharmaceuticals, Inc., which was acquired by Pfizer, Inc. in September 2005.
+Prior to joining Vicuron, Dr. Goldstein was Director of Venture Analysis at HealthCare Ventures.
+Dr. Goldstein also completed an internship in the Department of Medicine at Columbia-Presbyterian Hospital.
+Dr. Goldstein serves as a director at ADMA Biologics, Inc. (Nasdaq: ADMA).
+He also previously served as a director of Loxo Oncology, Inc. (Nasdaq: LOXO), Esperion Therapeutics, Inc. (Nasdaq: ESPR), and Cempra, Inc. (which was acquired by Melinta Therapeutics, Inc.).
+Dr. Goldstein received a B.S. from Stanford University, an M.B.A. from Columbia Business School and an M.D. from Yale School of Medicine.

-Mr. Richman brings experience in investing in and operating early stage biotech companies.
-He was involved with the development and launch of several orphan drugs including CytoGam®, Synagis®, Cinryze®, Ethyol®, Respigam®, and others and has decades of experience at PharmAthene, MedImmune and Tyrogenex.
-Currently, Mr. Richman is the interim chief executive officer of LabConnect, Inc., a provider of global central laboratory services, a position he has held since November 2018.
-Mr. Richman was previously a venture partner at Brace Pharma Capital, a life science venture capital firm, from January 2016 to September 2018 and is involved with several private and public biotechnology companies.
-He served as chief executive officer of Tyrogenex Inc., a biopharmaceutical company, from 2016 to 2018.
-Mr. Richman served as the president and chief executive officer of PharmAthene, Inc., subsequently acquired by Altimmune, Inc., between October 2010 and March 2015.
+Mr. Richman has served as a member of our board of directors since July 2019.
+Mr. Richman is CEO of Gain Therapeutics, and was previously a Venture Partner at Brace Pharma Capital, a life science venture capital firm, from January 2016 to September 2018 and is involved with several private and public biotechnology companies.
+He also served as Chief Executive Officer of Tyrogenex Inc., a biopharmaceutical company, from 2016 to 2018.
+Mr. Richman served as the President and Chief Executive Officer of PharmAthene, Inc. (“PharmAthene”), subsequently acquired by Altimmune, Inc., between October 2010 and March 2015.
 He also served on PharmAthene’s board of directors, when the company was listed on the NYSE, from 2010 to 2017.
-Prior to joining PharmAthene, Mr. Richman held various commercial and strategic positions, including director of international commercialization.
-In addition, he has served as a member of numerous boards of directors.
-Mr. Richman currently serves as a director of Adma Biologics, Inc. (Nasdaq: ADMA), including audit, compensation and governance and nominating committees; Variant Pharmaceuticals, Inc.; NovelStem International Corp.
-(OTCMKTS: NSTM); and LabConnect, Inc. where he serves as the chairman of the board.
-Mr. Richman has also served as a director of Lev Pharmaceuticals, Inc. and as chairman of its commercialization committee, and served as a director of American Bank Incorporated (acquired by Viropharma).
+Prior to joining PharmAthene, Mr. Richman held various commercial and strategic positions of increasing responsibility over a 12-year period at MedImmune, Inc. from its inception and was Director, International Commercialization at that company.
+Mr. Richman served as a director of Lev Pharmaceuticals, Inc. (acquired by Viropharma) and as Chairman of its Commercialization Committee and served as a director of American Bank Incorporated (acquired by Congressional Bancshares).
+Mr. Richman currently serves as a director of Adma Biologics, Inc. (Nasdaq: ADMA) (as well as a member of such board’s audit, compensation and governance and nominating committees), Zyversa Pharmaceuticals, Inc., NovelStem International Corp.
+(OTCMKTS: NSTM), co-founder and director of InFuse Holdings and LabConnect, Inc. where he serves as the Chairman of the Board.
 Mr. Richman received a B.S. in Biomedical Science from the Sophie Davis School of Biomedical Education (CUNY Medical School) and a M.B.A. from the American Graduate School of International Management.

 Scientific Advisory Board